ScottLogic/Technology-Carbon-Standard/pages/categories/upstream.md

 {% include linkedHeading.html heading="Networking Hardware" level=3 %}

-When considering the upstream emissions of your network, you should consider the embodied carbon of any networking devices that are owned by your organisation.
+When considering the upstream emissions of a network, consider the embodied carbon of any networking devices that are owned by the organisation.
 These include, but are not limited to:
 - routers
 - switches
 - bridges